FabricMC/fabric-docs/develop/codecs.md

 Do note that optional fields will silently ignore any errors that may occur during deserialization.
 This means that if the field is present, but the value is invalid, the field will always be deserialized as the default value.

+**Since 1.20.2**, Minecraft itself (not DFU!) does however provide `Codecs#createStrictOptionalFieldCodec`, which fails to deserialize at all if the field value is invalid.

 ### Constants, Constraints, and Composition

 #### Unit